AndrewAtkinsonBernd/FinalProjectSite/README.md

 # Assessing community-needs gaps for resilience hubs in New Orleans

-_Authors: Daniel Starosta & Andrew Atkinson Bernd_
+_Authors: Andrew Atkinson Bernd & Daniel Starosta_

 ## Research question:
 _**What are the remaining gaps in emergency & resilience services that communities need in post-Katrina New Orleans?**_